dkhor2003/3D_Modeler/README.md

 ## Setting Up Vulkan on Your Device
 1. Download and install the Vulkan SDK based on your platform [here](https://vulkan.lunarg.com/sdk/home).
 2. Download the pre-compiled binaries for GLFW [here](https://www.glfw.org/download).
 Unzip it and put the folder under the Vulkan SDK installation folder.
+3. Create an environment variable called `VULKAN_SDK` that points to the Vulkan SDK installation folder.

 ## Compiling the program
 Clone this repo: